Themed Call for Submissions: “(Re)new”

 In the “Biography Statement” field, please include a brief third-person bio.
 If your work is accepted for publication, your bio appears alongside your story in The Conium Review (Online).

-You may use the “Notes to Editor” section to explain your take on the “(Re)growth” theme (this is optional, so don’t bother if it’s already self-explanatory).
+You may use the “Notes to Editor” section to explain your take on the “(Re)new” theme (this is optional, so don’t bother if it’s already self-explanatory).
 For the most part, we recommend submitting work where the theme plays a central role in the story, but the editor is also open to abstract interpretations.

 Submissions must be unpublished, original work.
 Simultaneous submissions are allowed, but you must withdraw your story immediately if it is accepted elsewhere.